jakobkordez/ham-tools/README.md

 # Ham tools

-Just a few tools for amature radio operators
+Just a few tools for amateur radio operators

-Some demos are available at [jakobkordez.github.io/ham-tools/](https://jakobkordez.github.io/ham-tools/).
+Some demos are available at [cq.jkob.cc](https://cq.jkob.cc).

 Suggestions are welcome!